jarrodmillman/rcsds/_sources/lectures/day22.txt

 - conclusions that justified by the work (i.e., they should be limited and specific)

 Moreover, everything you do **must** be reproducible.
-I will need to be able to issue a few commands to download all the relevant data, runs your analysis, and generates all your plots, tables, and other results.
+I will need to be able to issue a few commands to download all the relevant data, that runs your analysis, and that generates all your plots, tables, and other results.

 Remember
 --------